SpotON – our blog around digital compliance in enterprises

 Complion Insights – look behind the scenes of digital compliance consultants

 Our company is made up of people and we want to introduce them to you in the coming weeks and months.
-Today we are chatting with Stephanie Riesebeck, Co-founder of Complion.
-We'll find out what makes COMPLION means to her, what her daily tasks are, and what she does when she's not working on customer projects.
+Today we are chatting with Jan Philipsen from our IT Cyber Security Team.
+We'll find out what makes COMPLION means to him, what his daily tasks are, and what he does when he's not working on customer projects.